 A UE that supports NSWO in 5GS and is configured to use NSWO in 5GS, shall not perform NSWO in EPS.
 NSWO in 5GS capability can be enabled and disabled via configuration on the USIM (see 3GPP TS 31.102 [35]) or on the ME.
 Configuration on the USIM shall take precedence over the ME.

+NOTE 1: The UE described in this clause includes a UE that is connected to the 5G-RG or FN-RG via WLAN supporting IEEE 802.1x.

 In order to use NSWO in 5GS, and if the WLAN access network requires 5GS-based authentication of a UE to connect to the WLAN, the UE shall perform the EAP-AKA' authentication procedure as specified in 3GPP TS 33.501 [5] annex S.3.
 The UE shall use as its identity the SUCI in NAI format for NSWO in 5GS as defined in clause 28.7.12 of 3GPP TS 23.003 [8].

-NOTE: The same NAI format is used over both trusted and untrusted non-3GPP access networks for NSWO in 5GS, which is different from the NAI format used for registration over trusted non-3GPP access specified in clause 28.7.6 of 3GPP TS 23.003 [8].
+NOTE 2: The same NAI format is used over both trusted and untrusted non-3GPP access networks for NSWO in 5GS, which is different from the NAI format used for registration over trusted non-3GPP access specified in clause 28.7.6 of 3GPP TS 23.003 [8].